How Many Participants Do You Need for a User Test?

 The number of participants in a user test depends on the goals and the type of study:

-• For an exploratory qualitative test5 to 8 users generally suffice to uncover most ergonomic problems.
+• For an exploratory qualitative test5 to 8 users generally suffice to uncover most ergonomic problems

-• If multiple user segments are involved, test 3 to 5 participants per profile.
+• If multiple user segments are involved, test 3 to 5 participants per profile

-• For a quantitative test or performance evaluation, plan a larger sample (dozens or hundreds of users) to achieve statistically significant results.
+• For a quantitative test or performance evaluation, plan a larger sample (dozens or hundreds of users) to achieve statistically significant results

-An iterative approach helps optimize resources and deliver progressive, effective improvements.
-By applying these best practices, you can optimize the user experience while keeping testing time and costs under control.
+By applying these best practices, you can optimise the user experience while keeping testing time and costs under control.

 User Testing — Flash